AmrHMorsy/Ocean-Simulation-OpenGL/README.md

 In the development of "Forgotten Waves", several resources were pivotal in achieving the game's technical and visual accomplishments:

 - **LearnOpenGL:** Many of the advanced rendering techniques and graphics integrations were guided by the comprehensive tutorials and articles available on LearnOpenGL.
 Their in-depth explanations and hands-on approach were instrumental in realizing the game's visual potential.
 - **"Simulating Ocean Water" by Jerry Tessendorf:** The realistic ocean simulation in the game is largely influenced by the methods described in Jerry Tessendorf's seminal paper, "Simulating Ocean Water".
-This paper provided the foundational understanding of ocean wave simulations, and its techniques were crucial in the development of the game's oceanic environment. <br />
+This paper provided the foundational understanding of ocean wave simulations, and its techniques were crucial in the development of the game's oceanic environment.
+- **CGTrader:** All of the 3D models used in the game were sourced from CGTrader. <br />

 A heartfelt thank you to these and other resources and communities that contributed, either directly or indirectly, to the making of "Forgotten Waves".